“If a child can’t learn the way we teach, maybe we should teach the way they learn.” – Ignacio Estrada.

 - Auditory and kinaesthetic

-For those looking at using AI to educate customers, it means not only making sure that a method of learning is catered for but that the technology can provide multiple types of learning at once.
+For those looking at using AI to educate staff or customers, it means not only making sure that all types of learning are catered for, but that the technology can provide multiple types of learning at once.
 No pressure, then!

 AI in education: How digital humans teach